wildfish/google-cloud-container-builder-example/README.rst

 # Introduction

 So, what is Google cloud container builder?
-Simply put, it is a replacement for other CI processes where each build step is actually its own docker container with your code mounted at and working directory set to ``/workspace``.
+Simply put, it is a replacement for other CI processes where each build step is actually its own docker container with your code mounted and working directory set to ``/workspace``.
 This means that your build step can do anything that can be done from inside a container without needing to worry about the environment of the host, this opens up a lot of flexibility.